pudrikrete/only_bill_first_authorizer/README.md

 //});
 ```
 &emsp;⬜ Modify c:\interface\frontend\only_bill_first_authorizer.js <BR>
-&emsp;&emsp;&emsp;( you may have moved this to the server already and it is located in /var/www/html ) <BR>
+&emsp;&emsp;&emsp;( you may have moved this to the server already and it is located in /var/www/html or a different directory if you have a different web server already configured) <BR>
 > Change line 139 from http to https <BR>
 ```
 const rawResponse = await fetch('https://192.168.1.60:3031/api/eos/sign', {
 ```
-## SECTION VI – Testing
+## SECTION VII – Testing
-&emsp;⬜ Go to the front end by visiting the IP address of the Ubuntu server that was set up (in a browser) <BR>
+&emsp;⬜ Go to the front end by visiting the IP address of the Apache server that was set up (in a browser) <BR>
 &emsp;⬜ Open your browser’s developer console to check for errors <BR>
 &emsp;⬜ Click on the Login button <BR>
 &emsp;⬜ Sign into your Wax Cloud Wallet <BR>
 &emsp;⬜ Click on the Transfer button <BR>
 &emsp;⬜ Approve the transaction <BR>
-## SECTION VI – Increase security
+## SECTION VIII – Increase security
 Now that you've tested everything and have it working properly (right?!), it's a good idea to move the file containing your private key to a more secure location (outside of the nodeos application directory).<BR>
 &emsp;⬜Create a new directory outside of /var/waxsign ( this guide will use /var/waxkey ) <BR>
 ```